open-toolchain/cf-ceg-toolchain/README.md

 * track code deployments back to GHE commits and issues
 * notify about delivery process in Slack
 * allows to edit code online with WebIDE (but you can use desktop tools at your preference)
+* enable the required
+runtime libraries for the Watson Cloud Engineering Service Contract

 ### To get started, click **Create toolchain**.